Welcome to Croker-Rhyne Co., Inc. We are located in Kennesaw, Georgia (a

 will not miss what you have spent on insurance.

-This is obviously a rough outline of a concept developed over a number
+This is a rough outline of a concept developed over a number

 of years.
-There are no specifics here as to how how I make my choices, how I
+There are no specifics here as to how we do what we do; how we make our choices,

-diversify, how I determine what options to buy, or how much time I give a
+how we diversify, how we determine what options to buy, how much time we give a trade,

-trade, etc...
-Suffice it to say, over the years, I have drawn thousands of
+etc. Suffice it to say, over the years, we have drawn thousands of lines, studied

-lines, studied thousands of charts and indicators, and finally reduced the
+thousands of charts and indicators, and finally reduced our trading process to what we

 think are some fairly simple rules and approaches.
 If you are interested in finding out